Canonical Heights on Shimura Varieties and the Andr\'e-Oort Conjecture: Canonical Heights and Admissible Metrics

 Recall that $\Gr B_{\dR}\cong B _{HT}$ as rings with Galois-actions.
 This isomorphism is unique up to an element of $\Q_p^{\times}$.
 We choose an isomorphism where the image of $t\mod \Fil^2\Bdr$ is sent to the element $1\in \C_p(1)$.
 Note that this means $\pi \mod \Fil^2(\Bdr)$ also maps to 1 in $\C_p(1)$.

-Now let $\V$ be a crystalline representation.
-Then by Theorem \ref{FLliuzhu} we obtain a map $\Gr S_{\cris}(\V)\ra \Gr D_{\dR}(V)\cong D_{HT}(V)$.
+Now let $\V$ be a crystalline representation in the sense of Fontaine-Laffaille.
+Then by Theorem \ref{thm:crystalline-DeRhammap} we obtain a map $\Gr S_{\cris}(\V)\ra \Gr D_{\dR}(V)\cong D_{HT}(V)$.
 The image of the crystalline lattice defines another norm, which we call the crystalline norm.

-In the next subsection, we will define the intrinsic norm in the case of families, and show that the intrinsic and crystalline norms are comparable for crystalline local systems.
-One advantage to carrying out the argument in families is it allows us to deal with points defined over ramified fields by specializing, without having to directly confront the Faltings-Fontaine-Lafaille theory in that context (for example, Tsuji\cite{Tsuji} insists that $p$ is a uniformizer throughout).
-However, we will first show that the intrinsic and crystalline norms are comparable in the absolute case as it illuminates some of the steps needed in the case of families.
-This is related to results obtained by Faltings on integral comparison theorems (see \cite{FaltingsCrystallineCohomology}).

-\begin{theorem} Let $K$ denote an unramified extension of $\Q_p$ and suppose that $\V$ is a crystalline $\Z_p$-representation of $\Gal_K$ (in the sense of Fontaine-Laffaile) with non-negative Hodge tate weights $\leq a$, such that the sum of all the weights is $\leq p-2$.
-Then the intrinsic norm on $\Gr D_{\dR}(V)$ agrees with the crystalline norm (induced by the image of $\Gr S_{\cris}$) upto a multiple of $p^{\frac{a(\dim \V-1)}{p-1}}$ \end{theorem} We first prove this result for 1-dimensional representations, in which case the conclusion is that the two norms exactly agree. \begin{lemma} Let the the setting be as above, with the further condition that $\V$ is a one-dimensional representation.
+We note that the intrinsic and crystalline norms are compatible with tensor and wedge powers, the former by construction as a subquotient and the latter by Lemma \ref{cristensor}.
+We will now prove that these two norms exactly agree for one-dimensional representations. \begin{lemma} Let the the setting be as above, with the further condition that $\V$ is a one-dimensional representation.
 Then, the two norms agree. \end{lemma} \begin{proof} After replacing $K$ with $W(\overline{\F}_p)[1/p]$, the Galois representation being crystalline must be of the form $\chi^{-a}$ with $0\leq a\leq p-2$.
-Recall the element $t\in \Fil^1 \Bdr$, on which the galois action is through the cyclotomic character ($t$ is unique up to scaling by $\Z_p^{\times}$).
+Recall the element $t\in \Fil^1 \Bdr$, on which the Galois action is through the cyclotomic character ($t$ is unique up to scaling by $\Z_p^{\times}$).
 For brevity, we will use the term intrinsic lattice to denote the norm $\leq 1$ elements of $\Dht(\V)$.
 It suffices to prove that this equals the crystalline lattice.

 We first compute the intrinsic lattice.
 Let $t^n$ also denote the image of $t^n \mod \Fil^{n+1} \in \C_p(n)$.
 We have that $\Dht^n(\V) = \{e \otimes t^nz: \ z\in \C_p\} \subset L\otimes \C_p(n)$ where $e$ is a generator of $L$.
 Therefore, the intrinsic lattice consists of elements $\{e\otimes t^n z: z\in W(\overline{\bF}_p)[1/p] \}$ with $\frac{t^n}{\pi^n} \cdot z \in \cO_{\C_p}$, where we identify $\frac{t^n}{\pi^n}$ with $\theta(\frac{t^n}{\pi^n}) \in \C_p$.
 As $\frac{t}{\pi} \mapsto 1$ under $\theta$, we see that $z\in W(\overline{\bF}_p)$.